UnitexGramLab/unitex-core-tests/README.md

   - On Debian/Ubuntu, use `apt-get install valgrind`
   - On Fedora/RHEL, use `yum install valgrind `
   - To install `valgrind` from sources check [here](http://valgrind.org/docs/manual/dist.install.html)
+  - Currently, there is not a `valgrind` port for Windows

 ## Getting Started